skoczen/polytester/README.md

 - `ProtractorParser`
 - `SaladParser`

-If you need a parser not in this list, you can make it simply.
+If you need a parser not in this list, you can make it by writing a few simple functions.
 See [Custom parsers](#writing-a-custom-parser) below.